Kristaps Porzingis Scores 37 Points, Knicks Snap Lakers' 2-Game Winning Streak - Lakers Nation

 Porzingis scored 12 points in the first quarter, had 17 by halftime, and finished with a game-high 37.
 He was particularly effective from deep, connecting on 5-of-8 attempts.
 Michael Beasley (13 points) was one of three Knicks players off the bench to hit double-figures in scoring, and the team had six such players overall.

-Caldwell-Pople led the Lakers with 22 points, followed by 17 from Ball.
+Caldwell-Pope led the Lakers with 22 points, followed by 17 from Ball.
 Kuzma led all bench scorers with 19 points, while also grabbing six rebounds.
 Ball dished out a team-high six assists, and was second among all Lakers with eight rebounds.

 For as well as he’s played of late, Brandon Ingram seemingly disappeared against the Knicks.
 He missed all six of his shots in the first quarter and his first 10 before converting on a three-point play late in the third quarter.